bio-tools/biotoolsSchemaDocs/biotoolsschema_elements.rst

    :header: "Element", "Description", "Type", "Cardinality"
    :widths: 25, 50, 50, 100

-   "biotoolsID", "bio.tools ID of an existing bio.tools entry which this software is related to.", "xs:token (restriction)", "1 only"
+   "biotoolsID", "bio.tools ID of an existing bio.tools entry to which this software is related.", "xs:token (restriction)", "1 only"
    "type", "Type of relation between this and another registered software.", "enum (see `docs <https://biotools.readthedocs.io/en/latest/curators_guide.html#type-relation>`__)", "1 only"

 .. note::